geo-ant/blog/_posts/2023-11-20-rust-for-cpp-developers-constructors.md

 We already saw how `Clone` comes in handy for passing a copy of an instance by value.
-Now `Copy` does something with our types that is much closer to the C++ semantics.
-Now every assignment or pass-by-value becomes an implicit bitwise copy instead of a destructive move. `Copy` is the reason we can use primitive types like `f32`, `u64` like this:
+Now `Copy` does something with our types that is much closer to the C++ semantics: every assignment or pass-by-value becomes an implicit bitwise copy instead of a destructive move. `Copy` is the reason we can use primitive types like `f32`, `u64` like this: